WitoldStupnicki/clean-and-analyze-employee-exit-surveys/README.md

 ## Dataset

-The dataset used in this project was obtained from Dataquest through their Data Analyst in Python course, as the original dataset is no longer publicly available.
+The dataset used in this project was obtained from [here](https://github.com/fivethirtyeight/data/tree/master/star-wars-survey).

 ## Technologies and Libraries